bterlson/blog/content/blog/what-is-a-json-number.md

 C# supports deserializing into appropriate data types through the use of `TryGet*` APIs.
 Using this API, it is possible to deserialize integer types losslessly up to `int64` and somewhat larger integers into a `decimal`. `decimal` can also be used to represent decimal values, potentially with precision loss.
 If you know the schema in advance, you can add support for deserializing into other data types, like `BigInteger`.

+C# also supports getting the raw text of the literal which allows for custom handling and round-tripping of arbitrary literals without precision loss.

 #### Java (JDK 11+, Jackson)

 Java typically uses the `Jackson` library to handle JSON serialization and deserialization. `Jackson` allows serialization and deserialization into any Java numeric type, including `BigDecimal`, allowing it to represent numeric literals of any range and precision without precision loss.